Table of content

 Diabetic CGMs:

 - Designed for those who need to track insulin levels.
-Some of the CGMs, such as Dexcom G7 (18+ only) offer especial alerts for minimizing hypoglycemic conditions.
+Some of the CGMs, such as New Dexcom G7 (18+ only) offer especial alerts for minimizing hypoglycemic conditions.

 - Often used for multiple readings throughout the day to help with medication adjustments.